-Wildlife is another of Cambodia's draws, with the picturesque town of Kampot located close to Bokor National Park.
-You can visit Mondulkiri Province to see elephants in the jungle or watch Kratie's dolphins.
+Wildlife is another of Cambodia's draws, with the picturesque town of Kampot located close to Bokor National Park being a great stop off.
+You can visit Mondulkiri Province to see elephants in the jungle or see wild dolphins.

-If you have been looking up places to visit in Cambodia you might not of heard of Kratie which you might end up passing through, there isn't much here for tourists but this is a great place where you can experience the not so touristy side to the country.
-Explore the local markets and also join a river dolphin tour which is really amazing.
+If you have been looking up places to visit in Cambodia you might not of heard of Kratie.
+This is a destination which a lot of international tourists end up passing through as there isn't much here.
+But this is a great place where you can experience the not so touristy side to Cambodia by exploring local markets and also join a river dolphin tour which is really amazing.

 There are a few floating villages in Cambodia and you will get to experience a way people live unlike many places in the world.
 People live in wooden huts and structures on the river, you'll see some basic houses which have incredibly large tv's which are quite a sight.
 We would recommend avoiding the Chong Khneas floating village, this is a bit of a touristy trap where you might be charged a lot of money, always be sure to shop around for the best price.

-This is an off the beaten track destination and great if you are looking to escape the crowds of tourists in Siem Riep and Phnom Penh.
-You will get to see rural villages on the way here where locals will wave and greet you and so the journey is worth the experience alone.
-In Battambang you can see some old temples and just take in the local culture.
+Battambang is an off the beaten track destination and great if you are looking to escape the crowds in Siem Riep and Phnom Penh.
+You will get to see rural villages on the way here where locals will wave and greet you as they aren't so used to seeing tourists.
+The journey is worth the experience alone.
+In Battambang you can see old temples and just take in the local culture and spectacular scenery.